 What We Do:

-The HealthPath Foundation of Ohio focuses on achieving the results of Cavity-Free Kids, Healthy Ohioans, and Age-Friendly Communities.
-HealthPath has a 36-county area in Ohio that we serve.
+HealthPath Foundation of Ohio focuses on achieving the results of Oral Health, Healthy Ohioans, and Age-Friendly Communities.
+HealthPath has a 36-county area in Ohio.

-All Ohioians, regardless of status, wealth, or circumstances will have the ongoing opportunity to achieve their fullest health potential.
-Since 1999, this has been the vision and promise of The HealthPath Foundation of Ohio.
-With an endowment of more than $30 million, HealthPath has awarded more than 12 million in grants to address some of the most pressing, yet neglected, health issues faced by Ohio’s indigent population.
+All Ohioans, regardless of status, wealth, or circumstances will have the ongoing opportunity to achieve their fullest health potential.
+Since 1999, this has been the vision and promise of HealthPath Foundation of Ohio.
+With an endowment of more than $37 million, HealthPath has awarded more than $21 million in grants to address some of the most pressing, yet neglected, health issues faced by Ohio’s indigent population.

 Change is promoted through workforce development, direct services, community-driven projects, capacity building for nonprofits, and policy work at the state and local level.
 HealthPath encourages collaboration among Ohio’s many stakeholders, including other funders, government agencies, policymakers, service providers, advocates, and other groups to address unmet healthcare needs.